anujmishra1111/PowerBI-Dashboard/README.md

-# PowerBI-Dashboard
+# Online Sales Analytics Dashboard | Power BI
-This project is an interactive Power BI dashboard designed to track and analyze online sales data.
-It provides dynamic visualizations, key performance insights, and actionable analytics to enhance business decision-making.
+To develop an interactive and data-driven Power BI dashboard that enables businesses to track, analyze, and visualize online sales data efficiently, supporting better decision-making and operational improvements.